 IFRS 1 requires disclosures that explain how the transition from previous GAAP to IFRS affected the entity's reported financial position, financial performance and cash flows.
 [IFRS 1.23] This includes:

-- reconciliations of equity reported under previous GAAP to equity under IFRS both (a) at the date of the opening IFRS balance sheet and (b) the end of the last annual period reported under the previous GAAP.
-[IFRS 1.24(a)] (For an entity adopting IFRSs for the first time in its 31 December 2009 financial statements, the reconciliations would be as of 1 January 2008 and 31 December 2008.)
+- reconciliations of equity reported under previous GAAP to equity under IFRS both (a) at the date of transition to IFRSs and (b) the end of the last annual period reported under the previous GAAP.
+[IFRS 1.24(a)] (For an entity adopting IFRSs for the first time in its 31 December 2014 financial statements, the reconciliations would be as of 1 January 2012 and 31 December 2013.)

 - reconciliations of total comprehensive income for the last annual period reported under the previous GAAP to total comprehensive income under IFRSs for the same period [IFRS 1.24(b)]

-- explanation of material adjustments that were made, in adopting IFRSs for the first time, to the balance sheet, income statement and cash flow statement [IFRS 1.25]
+- explanation of material adjustments that were made, in adopting IFRSs for the first time, to the statement of financial position, statement of comprehensive income and statement of cash flows (the latter if presented under previous GAAP) [IFRS 1.25]

 - if errors in previous GAAP financial statements were discovered in the course of transition to IFRSs, those must be separately disclosed [IFRS 1.26]